boschkundendienst/esta-shoot/README.md

 ## Boot from Archlinux installation ISO

-Whenever I need this repo for myself and Arch has a new installation ISO I will ceate a subfolder with a working version for that release.
+Whenever I need this repo for myself and Arch has a new installation ISO I will create a subfolder with a working version for that release.

 - create a [USB flash installation medium](https://wiki.archlinux.org/title/USB_flash_installation_medium)